pnp/syntex-samples/README.md

 > We do welcome community contributions (e.g. Syntex unstructured document processing models) to the samples folder in this repository.
 Note that if you use contribute a model, please make sure that the training data submitted with your model can be publicly shared.

-> **NOTE:** Other Syntex model types such as structured document processing models or freefom document processing models at this moment in time cannot be exported to a PnP template and shared here for others.
+> **NOTE:** Unfortunately other Syntex model types such as structured document processing or freefom document processing cannot at this moment in time be exported to a PnP template.
+So cannot be shared in this repository.

 ## Have issues or questions?